barionleg/ANTs_wiki/Compiling-ANTs-on-Linux-and-Mac-OS.md

 should print out the usage for that script.
 You can put the above variable definitions in your shell initialization file, so future sessions will have them set automatically.
 On a Mac, this is usually `~/.profile`, on Linux `~/.bash_profile`.

-## Control multi-threading at run time
+## Post installation: control multi-threading at run time

 Many ANTs programs use multi-threading.
 By default, one thread will be generated for every CPU core on the system.
 This might be acceptable on a single-user machine but in a cluster environment, you will need to restrict the number of threads to be no more than the number of cores you have reserved for use.